Twilight of Idols (Fashion album)

-Twilight of Idols was Fashion's 1984 album produced by Zeus B. Held and their only to feature singer/songwriter Alan Darby.
+Twilight of Idols was Fashion's 1984 album produced by Zeus B. Held and their only to feature singer/songwriter Alan Darby, after the departure of Dave Harris.

 The track "Eye Talk" was released as a UK single, reaching No. 69 in February 1984 having been preceded in the charts by Fashion's earlier single releases: "Streetplayer (Mechanik)" and "Love Shadow".

 The album was reissued on CD for the first time in March 2009 by Cherry Red Records, featuring 4 bonus tracks.